projectara/greybus-spec/source/device_class.rst

 Greybus Vibrator On Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Vibrator on operation allows the AP to request the vibrator be enabled for the specified number of milliseconds.
+The Greybus vibrator on operation allows the AP to request the vibrator be enabled for the specified number of milliseconds.

-Greybus Vibrator On Control Request
+Greybus Vibrator On Request
-"""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""

-Table :num:`table-vibrator-on-control-request` defines the Greybus Vibrator on request.
+Table :num:`table-vibrator-on-request` defines the Greybus Vibrator On request.
 The request supplies the amount of time that the vibrator should now be enabled for.

 .. figtable::
     :nofig:
-    :label: table-vibrator-on-control-request
+    :label: table-vibrator-on-request
-    :caption: Vibrator Protocol Activate Request
+    :caption: Vibrator Protocol On Request
     :spec: l l c c l

     =======  ==============  ======  ==========      ===========================